-“Climate Risk Impacts on the Energy System,” with Amy Myers Jaffe, Council on Foreign Relations, forthcoming.
+“Climate Risk Impacts on the Energy System,” with Amy Myers Jaffe, Council on Foreign Relations, 2019.

-“A Clear and Present Danger: Climate Risks, the Energy System, and U.S. National Security,” Council on Foreign Relations, forthcoming.
+“A Clear and Present Danger: Climate Risks, the Energy System, and U.S. National Security,” Council on Foreign Relations, 2019.

 “Public Attitudes on US Intelligence: Annual Poll Reflects Bipartisan Confidence Despite Presidential Antagonism” with Stephen Slick and Kingsley Burns, Chicago Council on Global Affairs, 2019.